 Worldly thoughts would include characteristics such as pride, lust, greed, and covetousness.
 They stem forth from our hearts and defile us (Matthew 15:11).
 We need to flee from temptation.
 That is the best thing we can do in such contexts.
 Temptation revolves around sin.
 Evil thoughts are sin.
 Temptation makes us want to act contrary to the commandments of God.
 What both sin and temptation have in common is that they can ruin our souls.

-All people who die in a state of unbelief will end up eternally condemned in the lake of fire.
-What we need to do is replace the fruits of the flesh with the fruits of the Spirit.
+What we need to do is replace the works of the flesh with the works of the Spirit.
 Despite the fact that overcoming temptation can refine our character, we need to do our best to avoid situations that will place us into a state of temptation (Romans 13:13-14).
 We need to distract ourselves from the sources of temptation by focusing on the promises of God.
 Only through Him can we have true and lasting joy, hope, peace, and fulfillment.

 No comments: